kuskebabi/PamukkyV3ServerCS/docs/chat.md

 ```

 ## getupdates (Chat only mode)
 Gets(With `since` string) or waits for new updates.
-See "#Chat updater/hook" for format.
+See "#Chat updater/hook" for format. `since` can be previous update, anything too low like 0 for getting "all" history, -1 for getting last update, anything too high for nothing.
 ### Usage
 (As body)
 ```json